benplumley/Notes/Semester 2/Systems Architecture II.md

 Timer intterupts are typically set to go off fairly often, meaning several programs can get a slice of the CPU quite often.
 With sufficiently frequent interrupts it appears to a human observer that several programs are running simultaneously.
 An *interactive* program will appear to be dedicated to that user - in reality humans are so slow we can't appreciate how little time the computer gives us.
 It is important to remember that a single processor can only do one thing at a time - it is only the appearance of multiple programs running simultaneously.

-On the other hand, too frequent interrupts mean the monitor is forever being called and using CPU time, so less time is available for the progrums.
+On the other hand, too frequent interrupts mean the monitor is forever being called and using CPU time, so less time is available for the programs.
 This is another tradeoff - frequent interrupts for good interactive behaviour, or fewer interrupts for good compute behaviour.
 Therefore we need clever scheduling algorithms in the monitor to try to give high priority but small slices of time to interactive programs, and lower priority but larger slices to compute-intensive programs.

 A 'large slice of time' means the monitor will allow a program to continue running for a relatively long amount of time before scheduling a different program, i.e. the monitor will continue to schedule the program through several interrupts.
 A 'small slice of time' means the monitor will deschedule the program after only a brief amount of running time, perhaps just a few interrupts.
 Thus, the monitor can deal out CPU time to the programs in appropriately sized chunks - this is all part of the scheduling decision computations that happen potentially every time the monitor runs.